trlafleur/Acurite-0986TX-Decoder-ESP32a/README.md

  * As a note: often the 1st sync pulse high is ~2300us long, last one is
  *  ~1300us long.
  *
- *  Temperature is sent to MQTT server if using a ESP32 processor
+ *  Temperature is sent to MQTT server if using a ESP32 or ESP8266 processor
  *
  *  MQTT
  *    A message sent to this device by topic: SUBSCRIBE_TOPIC, with a "R"
- *     in the 1st byte wil reset all Min/Max settings
+ *     in the 1st byte will reset all Min/Max settings
+ *
+ *  MQTT Data Sent:
+ *    Temperature, Min, Max and Battery Status for both devices
+ *    Alarms for over-temperature and Low Battery
+ *
+ *  Integration time for alarms can be set for each sensor
  *
  * *********************************************************************
  * Ideas on decoding protocol and prototype code from
  * Ray Wang (Rayshobby LLC) http://rayshobby.net/?p=8998